ucsffrancislab/genomics/data/20250409-Illumina-PhIP/20250414-PhIP-MultiPlate/README.md

-				most Case_Control_Z_Script.R failed due to grep issues ( plate6 )
+Plate6 Case_Control_Z_Script.R failed due to grep issues.
+Quick fixed and reran.

-				many failed (expectedly) due to missing seropositive.ZSCORE.csv files (only have 3.5 and 10)
+Many failed (expectedly) due to missing seropositive.ZSCORE.csv files (only have 3.5 and 10)